 My family member/partner has been remanded in custody.
-What does this mean?
+What does remand in custody mean?

 When a person is remanded in custody it means that they will be detained in a prison until a later date when a trial or sentencing hearing will take place.
 The majority of prisoners on remand have not been convicted of a criminal offence and are awaiting trial following a not guilty plea.